Pirates vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Josh Naylor and the Cleveland Guardians head into the first of a three-game series against Jack Suwinski and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.
+A couple of hot hitters, Bryan Reynolds and Jose Ramirez, will try to keep it going when the Pittsburgh Pirates face the Cleveland Guardians on Tuesday at 7:05 PM ET, at PNC Park.

-The favored Guardians have -125 moneyline odds against the underdog Pirates, who are listed at +105.
-The total is 9.5 runs for the contest.
+The favored Pirates have -115 moneyline odds against the underdog Guardians, who are listed at -105.
+The matchup's over/under has been listed at 8.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.